wezm/feedlynx/README.md

 ----------

 It's recommended that Feedlynx be deployed behind a reverse proxy such as nginx that can provide HTTPS termination.
+Feedlynx assumes that it is deployed to a dedicated domain or sub-domain.
+E.g. `https://feedlynx.example.com/`.

 Build from Source
 -----------------